-(Registration number 1993/003111/07) Financial Statements for the year ended 31 March 2021
+(Registration number 1993/003111/07) Financial Statements for the year ended 31 March 2022 iThe company remeasures the lease liability (and makes a corresponding adjustment to the related right-of-use asset) when:

-1.7 Leases (continued)
+1.8 Leases (continued)

 The lease liability is subsequently measured by increasing the carrying amount to reflect interest on the lease liability (using the effective interest method) and by reducing the carrying amount to reflect lease payments made.
-Interest charged on the lease liability is included in finance costs (note 19).
+Interest charged on the lease liability is included in finance costs (note 18).